Ziwa Rhino Sanctuary

 Nature walks can be scheduled in the late afternoon or early morning and enable you to get a glimpse of the diverse and plentiful wildlife that share the sanctuary.
 Visitors regularly see Ugandan Cob, Bushbuck, Oribi, Duiker, Warthogs, Waterbuck, Reedbuck, Vervet monkeys, and black and white Colobus monkeys.
 Interesting reptiles often turn up including: Chameleons, Geckos and Agamas.
 You’re also likely to see a recently-discovered species of dragonfly that is unique to the area.
 If you’re very lucky you might catch a glimpse of a Leopard, Aardvark, Genet cat or Porcupine!

-Our latest addition to the activities list, our guided night walks promises to provide you with the best possible chance to see one of our elusive Leopards or Aardvark.
+Our latest addition to the activities list, the night walks promises to provide you with the best possible chance to see one of the elusive Leopard or Aardvark.
 Walking with only your flashlight to clear the dark this is certainly one of our more exhilarating activities and will certainly have your heart pumping.
-Leaving the lodge between 9pm and 10pm, this is one of the must do activities in Uganda.